Wooden Teeth and More: The History of Dentures

 These days, it’s fairly easy to get a replacement for a missing tooth.
 From dentures, partials to bridges and implants, you have plenty of options to fill the gaps in your smile.
 But that wasn’t the case just a few years ago.
-In years past, people had to resort to extreme measures to replace teeth.
+In years past, people had to resort to extreme measures to replace teeth and yes, it was quite common to use wooden teeth back then.

 Read on to learn the fascinating history of dentures and some of the unique materials people have used to replace teeth.